Table of Contents

 Why is Performance Management Important?

-Performance Management is important because it helps employees understand what is expected of them and how their work supports company goals.
-It gives managers and employees a chance to talk openly and improve together.
+Performance Management is essential because it helps employees understand what is expected of them and how their work supports company goals.
+It gives Managers and employees a chance to talk openly and improve together.

 With regular feedback and recognition, people feel valued and motivated to do their best.
 It also creates opportunities for learning and growth, preparing employees for future roles.
 Overall, it builds a positive workplace where everyone works towards success.